Successful Negotiations Require Some Compromise

 Money Isn’t Everything

-Non-economic issues carry weight these days.
-In today’s two-earner and single-parent families, a recruit may not be as interested in compensation as in “quality of life” benefits.
+Non-economic issues carry immense weight today’s job marketplace.
+A recruit may not be as interested in compensation as in “quality of life” benefits.
 Therefore, you may need to think outside of the paycheck.
 Be prepared to offer incentives such as flextime, childcare or perhaps telecommuting.
-Conversely, you may appeal to a candidate by offering more responsibility within the company.
+Conversely, you may appeal to another candidate by offering more responsibility within the company.